Ready to take your small business to the next level?!

 - Audiences – You can define your own specific audience that you want to track, like “current shoppers”, “users that view page X”, “users that haven’t purchased in the last month”, etc. To do this, you need to Enable Demographics and Interest Reports and create an audience.

-- User Explorer – This report allows you to isolate and examine individual, rather than aggregate, user behavior.
+- User Explorer – This report allows you to isolate and examine individual, rather than aggregate, user behaviour.
 Enable the User-ID feature in your property settings, and you can keep an eye on each individual user (or their unique ID number, to be exact).

 - Demographics – As the name implies, this report lets you know about the demographic information of your visitors.
 You can learn their age and gender to help you tailor content exactly to their needs and preferences.
 For this, you need to Enable Demographics and Interest Reports mentioned earlier.

-- Interests – If you want to know more about psychographic data of your audience, have a look at these reports.
+- Interests – If you want to know more about the psychographic data of your audience, have a look at these reports.
 You can learn more about their interests so you can target potential customers better with content and ads that will resonate with them.

 - Geo – With Geo reports you can learn more about the language and locations of your visitors.
 This is especially useful for international brands, but not so much for local businesses.

-- Behavior – These behavior reports break down your audience by how many times they visited your site, how much time they spend on it, and whether or not they are new or returning visitors.
+- Behavior – These behaviour reports break down your audience by how many times they visited your site, how much time they spend on it, and whether or not they are new or returning visitors.
 This is especially important for content-heavy websites that want to see how engaging their content is, and if the users keep coming back for more.

 - Technology – You can find out which operating systems and browsers people use to access your site.
 You can also see which internet providers bring in the most visitors.
-All of this is helpful data which you can use to optimize your site’s performance for a specific OS or browser.
+All of this is helpful data that you can use to optimize your site’s performance for a specific OS or browser.

 - Mobile – If you want to know which devices people use to visit your site, then this is the right report for you.
 You can see how many of them come from a desktop, mobile, or tablet devices.
 You can also learn about the exact mobile devices they’re using.